sachin-duhan/pg_cluster/README.md

-# PostgreSQL Cluster with Replication using Docker Compose
+# PostgreSQL Cluster with Replication

 This repository provides a setup for a PostgreSQL cluster with a primary (master) node and one replica (standby) node using Docker Compose.
 This setup ensures data redundancy and increases data availability.